- Deliver Internet and Content Access services for a 1,700 bed remote accommodation precinct

 Creating the home-away-from home experience

-Aqura’s Content Access Network (CAN) solution was the right solution to deliver a better entertainment solution to enhance employee well-being.
+Aqura’s Complete Access Network (CAN) solution was the right solution to deliver a better entertainment solution to enhance employee well-being.

 The CAN platform has gained popularity as it better satisfied the needs of accommodation providers who were tired of inflexible and costly solutions which bundled in expensive Pay-TV and delivered a less than optimal, limited Internet experience.